Tuning orcharhino

 In the above tuning configuration, there are a certain set of keys which we have altered:

-: The key defines the cost limit value for the vacuuming operation inside the autovacuum process to clean up the dead tuples inside the database relations.
+• autovacuum_vacuum_cost_limit: The key defines the cost limit value for the vacuuming operation inside the autovacuum process to clean up the dead tuples inside the database relations.
 The cost limit defines the number of tuples that can be processed in a single run by the process.
-ATIX AG recommends setting the value to2000
+ATIX AG recommends setting the value to 2000 as it is for the medium, large, extra-large, and extra-extra-large profiles, based on the general load that orcharhino pushes on the PostgreSQL server process.

 Benchmarking raw DB performance

-directory to 100 GiB or what does benchmark take to run) might be used to measure PostgreSQL performance on your system.
+PGbench utility (note you may need to resize PostgreSQL data directory /var/lib/pgsql directory to 100 GiB or what does benchmark take to run) might be used to measure PostgreSQL performance on your system.
+Use dnf install postgresql-contrib to install it.

 Choice of filesystem for PostgreSQL data directory might matter as well.